Migraine and Headache

 Treatment Options for Migraine & Headache Pain

-If you are in need of a headache specialist or migraine specialist, look no further than Advanced Pain Care.
-In order to alleviate a headache, the source must be explored and remedied.
-At Advanced Pain Care, we typically start out with various medications as a treatment option.
-If the patient shows little to no improvement with the help of medications we will continue to various other treatment options, such as nerve blocks.
+If you are in need of a headache or migraine specialist, look no further than Advanced Pain Care.
+Headache treatment begins by identifying the cause so that we can treat the source of your pain directly.
+At Advanced Pain Care, initial treatment typically involves one or more of a variety of medication options.
+If medication does not significantly alleviate pain, we will progress to other treatment options, such as nerve blocks.

-No matter what, our doctors will work hard to find the source of your discomfort.
+No matter what, our doctors will work hard to find and treat the source of your discomfort.
 We have locations across Central Texas to serve you: Austin, Round Rock, Georgetown, Waco and Cedar Park.